-Aetna® is committed to providing members with quality health care.
+Aetna is committed to providing members with quality health care.
 Through our quality management program and strategy, we assess, measure and monitor the care we provide.
 The member disclosure form has online search instructions on how to find information about quality management programs.
 A printed copy of this information is also available.
-Call Member Services at the number on your Aetna member ID card.
+Call Member Services at the number on your Aetna® member ID card.

 Program information includes goals, scope and outcome with clinical data and is publicly available on our website.
-Go to Aetna.com/individuals-families/member-rights-resources/commitment-quality/quality-management.html to read the information.
+Go to Aetna.com/individuals-families/member-rights-resources/commitment-quality/quality-management.html to find out about more information our programs.

-Plans for coordination and continuity of care
+5. Plans for coordination and continuity of care